-Everyone has different requirements for what will make them happy.
+Everyone has different needs for what will make them happy.
 Everyone is different and has different experiences, and therefore no two people will be happy from the same things.
-There are nine things to take into consideration when deciding what can make a person happy: Wellbeing - mind-body connections and aspects of your physical body that affect your mood, and vice versa; Environment - external factors like safety, food availability, freedom, weather, beauty, and your home; Pleasure - temporary experiences such as joy, sex, love, and eating; Relationships - as a social species, relationships are at the foundation of what it means to be human; Outlook - how you approach the world through adventurousness, curiosity, and making plans; Meaning - having a purpose and the wisdom to understand it; Involvement - to be happy you have to be engaged and actively involved; Success - confirmation from yourself and others that what you do has value; Elasticity - how you recover from life's inevitable negative events (What is happiness?, n.d.).
-These nine criteria intersect and overlap in multiple ways that will differentiate from person to person in order to determine their own individual happiness.

-Overall, while one can find the experiences and situations that make them happy, it is always a fleeting emotion.
+There are nine things to take into consideration when deciding what can make a person happy (Happiness International): Wellbeing - mind-body connections, aspects of your physical body that affect your mood, and vice versa; Environment - external factors like safety, food availability, freedom, weather, beauty, and your home; Pleasure - temporary experiences such as joy, sex, love, and eating; Relationships - as a social species, relationships are at the foundation of what it means to be human; Outlook - how you approach the world through adventurousness, curiosity, and making plans; Meaning - having a purpose and the wisdom to understand it; Involvement - to be happy you have to be engaged and actively involved; Success - confirmation from yourself and others that what you do has value; Elasticity - how you recover from life's inevitable negative events.
+These nine criteria intersect and overlap in multiple ways that will differentiate from person to person to determine their own individual happiness.
+Overall, while people can find experiences and situations that make them happy, it is always a fleeting emotion.
 According to different philosophies, such as Buddhism, happiness is not always achievable, and it is always shifting.
 The problem with ordinary happiness is that it never lasts because the objects of happiness don't last.
-A happy event is soon followed by a sad one (O'Brien, 2019).
-In order to be truly happy, one must be able to experience the happy and the sad moments that come and be able to take joy in both, knowing that all moments have meaning and importance.
-The best one can do to feel happy is to replace negative thoughts with positive ones, and thus one will feel more positive emotions, like happiness, more often than negative.
+A happy event is soon followed by a sad one (O'Brien).
+To be truly happy, one must be able to experience the happy and sad moments that come and take joy in both, knowing that all moments have meaning and importance.
+The best one can do to feel happy is to replace negative thoughts with positive ones, then one will feel positive emotions, like happiness, more often than negative ones.
+SPONGEBOB SQUAREPANTS BY: HANNAH ROACH photo via unslpash.com What is happiness?